 Definition, Concept, Growth and role.
 The Entrepreneur: types, Characteristics, theories of Entrepreneurial class, Urges and importance of Entrepreneurship Stimulants; Seed-Beds of Entrepreneurship, Influencing Factors; Problems (Operational and Non-Operational) and Obstacles.
 Entrepreneurial Management.
-Role of socio-economic environment ment of Computer Science & Engineering and Information Techno
+Role of socio-economic environment

 Skills for a New Class of Entrepreneurs, The Ideal Entrepreneurs, The Entrepreneurship Audit, Identification of opportunities by an Entrepreneur, The steps to identify the project /ventures, Process of converting business opportunities into reality.
 Feasibility Report and analysis, Process of setting up a small scale industry / unit